 Our main focus is in bringing parents and carers who support a disabled son or daughter together, to support each other.
 The feeling that you are not alone and others are in the same boat as you can be an immense sense of relief.

-During school breaks we organise ‘family days' where we book a venue for the use of our members and invite the whole family along, such as Dalscone Play Centre and Kirroughtree Forest Centre.
+During school breaks, we organise family days where we book a venue for the use of our members and invite the whole family along, such as Dalscone Play Centre and Kirroughtree Forest Centre.
+These family days are for parents and unpaid carers.
 Parents tell us what a relief it is to allow their child to play without fearing the ‘tuts' and looks of disapproval from others.

 PIN provides valuable training and information on the various issues of concern that trouble parents, such as: